 “So the types of people who are getting married are also the least likely to get divorced,” she says.
 “That’s why they’re anticipating a decreasing divorce rate in the coming years.”

 Other experts, however, disagree a bit about some of the reasons divorce rates were so high in the 1970s.
-Many point to the rise of no-fault divorces as a big reason for the spike, but although changes in divorce law during that decade might have sped up divorces, they didn’t really lead to an increase in their number, Stevenson says.
-What’s more agreed upon is that divorce in America has declined since the 1980s, and in fact has fallen pretty steadily over the years.
+Many point to the rise of no-fault divorces as a big reason for the spike; though changes in divorce law during that decade might have sped up divorces, they didn’t really lead to an increase in their number, Stevenson says.
+What’s more agreed-upon is that divorce in America has declined since the 1980s, and in fact has fallen pretty steadily over the years.

 “Using data from the ACS and calculating a rate that specifies married women, you’re looking at the risk of people who could actually divorce,” she says.
 The ‘first divorce rate,’ or the number of marriages that ended in divorce per 1,000 first marriages for women 18 and older, was 15.4 in 2016, according to research by the National Center for Family and Marriage Research at the Bowling Green State University.
 As noted earlier, black women experience divorce at the highest rate, 26.1 per 1,000, and the rate is lowest for Asian women at 9.2 per 1,000.